wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 You'd think this would make life a lot easier, but it hasn't.
 In fact, in my quest for a real, honest, and open relationship, I've failed in my responsibility to speak plainly about STDs almost as neglectfully as the married woman who lied about latex.

-re attonshi , Uest for a real h . . . ·

-I . . . p, I ve failed . ' onest, and open

-ainly about STDs aim m my responsibility to speak

-ned woman \\Vho li ost as neglectfully as the - Last ed about latex. mar

-. month I went to a

-lian .. · t and stunnm ly . _basketball game with a brilha: - g beautiful youn .
-Vlllg a great tim g woman.
-We were

-e together. so I asked h

-to go out for a m . th , er if she wanted ovie e followin . h

-was busy.
+Last month I went to a basketball game with a brilliant and stunningly beautiful young woman.
+We were having a great time together, so I asked her if she wanted to go out for a movie the following night.
+She said she was busy.
 Doing what?
-Oh h . g mg _ t- She said she
+Oh, having a routine liver biopsy.
 Why?
-Hepatitis C. , avmg a routme liver biopsy.
+Hepatitis C.

-I didn "t know how to respond; no one had ever

-revealed such personal inform.ati t -i..._r.-. . on o me UClure--not

-at Madison Square Garden, anyway.
-I told her I hoped

-the tests went okay, and then called my doctor pal that

-night for the lowdown.
-Hepatitis C, in her case the result

-of IV drug use a decade earlier, is more easily transmitted

-than AIDS, and potentially just as fatal.
-After SLX to eight

-years of dormancy, it can attack the liver like a cancer.

-Worse, the virus is found in all the best juices, including saliva and other nectars-not just blood and semen.

-He suggested that I use "barrier precautions,, including dental dams (which I always thought were just a PR

-scheme to make condoms seem like less of an imposi-,,
+I didn't know how to respond; no one had ever revealed such personal information to me before--not at Madison Square Garden, anyway.
+I told her I hoped the tests went okay, and then called my doctor pal that night for the lowdown.
+Hepatitis C, in her case the result of IV drug use a decade earlier, is more easily transmitted than AIDS, and potentially just as fatal.
+After six to eight years of dormancy, it can attack the liver like a cancer.
+Worse, the virus is found in all the best juices, including saliva and other nectars--not just blood and semen.
+He suggested that I use "barrier precautions" including dental dams (which I always thought were just a PR scheme to make condoms seem like less of an imposition) and that I only engage in "limited oral contact."

-tion) and that I only engage in "limited oral contac\~ . • not to mentton The thought of these restncuons- · ·
+\~ . • not to mentton The thought of these restncuons- · ·

 143